The House of Magic: Plot

 Thunder learns more about the house, as well as the romantic pigeon pair named Carlo and Carla.
-Meanwhile, Jack and Maggie try by all ways to exile Thunder from the house, jealous and afraid of being substituted.
+Meanwhile, Jack and Maggie try in all ways to exile Thunder from the house, jealous and afraid of being substituted.
 The next day, refusing to be left behind, Thunder is incorporated into the "rabbit out of a hat" routine in the magic show performed for some children at a hospital, to much fanfare.
 Whilst riding back home, a disgruntled Jack and Maggie show their disapproval by attempting to get rid of him once and for all; jabbing sharpened crayons, they poke Thunder off the trunk strapped to the back of the bicycle.
 During the ensuing mayhem, Lawrence suffers an accident and is sent to the hospital, as Thunder is left sprawled behind.